alchemyplatform/aa-sdk/site/guides/sponsoring-gas/gas-sponsorship-eligibility.md

       content: Follow this guide to handle User Operations that are not eligible for gas sponsorship.
 Account Kit is a vertically integrated stack for building apps that support ERC-4337.
 ---

-# How to Handle User Operations Not Eligibile for Gas Sponsorship
+# How to Handle User Operations that are Not Eligible for Gas Sponsorship

 As mentioned from the previous guide on [How to Sponsor Gas for a User Operation](./sponsoring-gas.md), with Account Kit dponsor gas fees for transactions via the [Gas Manager](https://docs.alchemy.com/docs/gas-manager-services).